deercreeklabs/lancaster/README.md

 * `data`: The data to be written.

 #### Return Value
-A byte array containing the Avro-encoded data.
+A byte array containing the Avro-encoded data

 #### Example
 ```clojure